 GLOBAL: The domainRule element contains the following:

 A required selector attribute.
-It contains an absolute selector which selects the nodes to which this rule applies.
+It contains an absolute selector that selects the nodes to which this rule applies.

 A required domainPointer attribute that contains a relative selector pointing to a node that contains the domain information.